RBA Cash Rate Economic Indicators: What the RBA Watches in 2026

-The RBA bases cash rate decisions on a thorough assessment of the Australian economy.
-Six key indicators—CPI inflation, core inflation, unemployment, GDP growth, home prices, and wage growth—are especially influential.
-Although the Board also considers global conditions, household debt, and financial stability, these six metrics most directly indicate the likely direction for rates.
+The RBA sets the cash rate based on six key indicators: CPI inflation, core inflation, unemployment, GDP growth, home prices, and wage growth.
+These metrics most directly signal the likely direction for rates.
+The Board also weighs global conditions, household debt, and financial stability, but the six core measures drive most decisions.

 Economic Highlights